camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

 In a shared process engine deployment scenario, you have a process engine which dispatches to multiple applications.
 In this case, there is not a single spring application context but each application may maintain its own application context.
 The process engine cannot use a single expression resolver for a single application context but must delegate to the appropriate process application, depending on which process is currently executed.

 This functionality is provided by the `org.camunda.bpm.engine.spring.application.SpringProcessApplicationElResolver`.
-This class is a ProcessApplicationElResolver implementation delegating to the local application context.
-Expression resolving then works in the following way: the shared process engine checks which process application corresponds to the process it is currently executing.
-It then delegates to that process application for resolving expressions.
-The process application delegates to the SpringProcessApplicationElResolver which uses the local Spring application context for resolving beans.
+This class is a `ProcessApplicationElResolver` implementation delegating to the local application context.
+Expression resolving then works in the following way:

+1. The shared process engine checks which process application corresponds to the process it is currently executing.
+2. It then delegates to that process application for resolving expressions.
+3. The process application delegates to the `SpringProcessApplicationElResolver` which uses the local Spring application context for resolving beans.

 {{< note title="" class="info" >}}
   The `SpringProcessApplicationElResolver` class is automatically detected if the `camunda-engine-spring` module is included as a library of the process application, not as a global library.